jiho283/ProPerSim/README.md

 2. `conda activate propersim`

+3. `pip install torch torchvision torchaudio` (depending on your hardware)

+4. `pip install flash-attn --no-build-isolation`

-3. `pip install -r requirements.txt`
+5. `pip install -r requirements.txt`

 ## Running a Simulation (Non-visualization Mode)
 When visualization is disabled, the simulation can run efficiently.
 If you set VISUALIZATION in utils.py to "novis", the simulation will run without visualization.
 Navigate to `reverie/backend_server` and run `reverie.py`.